 Inpatient treatment is the right option for your loved one if he needs a high level of care.
 In an inpatient facility, you will be assured that your loved one will be safe because he will have 24-hour care from the facility’s staff.
 It is the best option for your loved one if he has been fighting their alcohol addiction for several years.
 In detox, the staff will ensure that he doesn’t suffer from withdrawal symptoms, and after the detox program, he will have treatment for their psychological addiction to alcohol.
-In inpatient treatment, your loved one will receive group therapy, individual therapy, and holistic therapy after he leaves the detox program.
+In inpatient treatment, your loved one will receive group, individual, and holistic therapy after he leaves the detox program.

 Intensive Outpatient Programs

-The skills your loved one gains in the intensive outpatient program take them even further down the road to recovery.
-While in their program, he learns valuable skills, but he will also be encouraged to maintain their job, remain in school, or continue with their responsibilities in the home.
-The sessions your loved one will need to attend will be in the morning or the evening, so he can choose the best time to continue with their therapy that will also allow them to work, attend a school or take care of their children.
+The skills your loved one gains in the intensive outpatient program take them further down the road to recovery.
+While in their program, he learns valuable skills, but he will also be encouraged to maintain their job, remain in school, or continue with their responsibilities at home.
+The sessions your loved one will need to attend will be in the morning or the evening, so he can choose the best time to continue with their therapy that will also allow them to work, attend school or take care of their children.